MayuRuru/MayuRuru/README.md

 <img src="img/hellyeah.gif" align="right">

-*a Journalist from Barcelona, self-taught film-maker, photography lover since I remember who's worked as communicator for grassroots organizations and as audiovisual freelance 🌎 around Europe and Central America*
+*a Journalist from Barcelona, self-taught film-maker, photography lover since I remember who's worked as communicator for grassroots organizations and as audiovisual freelance around Europe and Central America*🌎

 I'm also a craft beer specialist and a carpenter apprendice 🌟 who likes gardening, sporting, reading and dancing 💚 and loves music, coffe and veggie pizza 💜